ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the application needs to use a transport protocol that ensures that all data is received on the other side without corruption.
 This also entails being notified when a Connection is closed or aborted.
-The recommended default is to Require Reliable Data Transfer.
+The default is to Require Reliable Data Transfer.

 ### Preservation of Message Boundaries {#prop-boundaries}